prashantbaher/tcc-blog/_drafts/Solidworks Macro/offset-entities.md

 ### Understanding the Code

-Now let us walk through *each line* in the above code, and **understand** the meaning of every line.
+Now let us walk through **each line** in the above code, and **understand** the meaning and purpose of every line.

+I also give some link so that you can go through them if there are any thing I explain in previous post.

 ```vb
 Option Explicit